isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Genome Annotation data was loaded from multiple Ensembl gene-set versions and multiple GENCODE reference gene set versions.

+Pathway annotations data has been loaded from multiple ENSEMBL to All pathways mapping workflows from REACTOME, Badar Lab's EnrichmentMap workflow, and WikiPathways.

 Processed -Omics Data
 ======================